rmarques0/rmarques0/README.md

 ## [Understanding World Happiness](https://www.kaggle.com/rmarques0/world-happiness-overview)

-**This kind of study can also be appied to understand which aspects affect customer and/or employee satisfaction in a Business.**
+**This kind of study can also be applied to understand which aspects affect customer and/or employee satisfaction in a Business.**

 * Built a deep analysis on which factos more contribute to the perception of happiness around the world.